 The first thing is the number of guests you wish to invite.
 You will want to take into consideration the number of people your host can comfortably accommodate in the chosen location (especially if the shower is being held at someone’s home.)

 Remember, a baby shower is about friends and family coming together to celebrate the coming of a special new child.
-Whether you are having a shower for a boy, girl, or gender neutral party, there are many ways to help share the news about your baby shower.
+Whether you are having a shower for a boy, girl, or gender-neutral party, there are many ways to help share the news about your baby shower.
+Once your baby is here, don’t forget to send all of your baby shower attendees a birth announcement to share the news.
 Good luck and enjoy this exciting time!